 erection of exterior walls, and

 installation of roof, windows, and doors.
-At the end of Phase I, the structure will be a lockable facility.
+At the end of Phase I, the structure was a lockable facility.

 VUSUMZI SCHOOL WILL BOAST

 Will you consider joining this campaign?